- Black cumin

 Black cumin seed has not been shown to treat cancer in humans.

 Black cumin seed is used for cooking and in medicine in India, Arabia, and Europe.
 Laboratory studies have shown that some components have antioxidant and anti-inflammatory effects.
-Therefore, there is some speculation that black cumin seed may be useful in the treatment of cancer and protect against the side effects of radiation therapy, but these have been proven in humans.
+Therefore, there is some speculation that black cumin seed may be useful in the treatment of cancer and protect against the side effects of radiation therapy, but these have not been proven in humans.
 Early phase studies suggest that black cumin seed may help to control high blood pressure, asthma, diabetes, and rheumatoid arthritis.

 To treat cancer